-- With all catenary poles installed in Segments 2, 3 and 4, staff is now focused on identifying property for ESZ and signal needs. - Identified three new ESZ parcels.
+- With all catenary poles installed in Segments 2, 3 and 4, staff is now focused on identifying property for ESZ and signal needs. - Ordered title reports and started mapping of three new ESZ parcels.

 - Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Continue to work with UPC to finalize a purchase agreement.